morristech/instabug-wear-sample/README.md

 ## Contact Us

-If you have any questions or feedback don't hesitate to get in touch.
+If you have any questions or feedback, don't hesitate to get in touch.
 You can reach us at any time through [support@instabug.com](mailto:support@instabug.com).

 ## Authors
 * **Hossam Hassan**